ibm-cloud-docs/account/iam-condition-properties.md

 | Namespace              | `namespace`           | Namespace of the service account that is used to retrieve a Compute Resource token and get an IAM token. |
 | Service account        | `name`                | Name of the service account that is used to retrieve a Compute Resource token and get an IAM token. |
 | Pod                    | `pod`                 | The name of the Kubernetes pod that runs the code that wants to retrieve an IAM token. |
-{: caption="Table 3.
-Kubernetes and Red Hat OpenShift attribute names" caption-side="top"}
+{: caption="Kubernetes and Red Hat OpenShift attribute names" caption-side="top"}

 #### Virtual server for VPC attribute names
 {: #cr-vpc}